angular/components/guides/theming.md

 #### Theming dimensions

-Angular Material themes are divided along several dimensions:
+Angular Material themes are divided along four dimensions: base, color, typography, and density.

-Base
+##### Base

-: Common base styles for the design system.
+Common base styles for the design system.
 These styles don't change based on your configured colors, typography, or density, so they only need to be included once per application.
 These mixins include structural styles such as border-radius, border-width, etc. All components have a base mixin that can be used to include its base styles.
 (For example, `@include mat.checkbox-base($theme)`)

-Color
+##### Color

-: Styles related to the colors in your application.
+Styles related to the colors in your application.
 These style should be included at least once in your application.
 Depending on your needs, you may need to include these styles multiple times with different configurations.
 (For example, if your app supports light and dark theme colors.)
 All components have a color mixin that can be used to include its color styles.
 (For example, `@include mat.checkbox-color($theme)`)

-Typography
+##### Typography

-: Styles related to the fonts used in your application, including the font family, size, weight, line-height, and letter-spacing.
+Styles related to the fonts used in your application, including the font family, size, weight, line-height, and letter-spacing.
 These style should be included at least once in your application.
 Depending on your needs, you may need to include these styles multiple times with different configurations.
 (For example, if your app supports reading content in either a serif or sans-serif font.)
 All components  have a typography mixin that can be used to include its typography styles.
 (For example, `@include mat.checkbox-typography($theme)`)

-Density
+##### Density

-: Styles related to the size and spacing of elements in your application.
+Styles related to the size and spacing of elements in your application.
 These style should be included at least once in your application.
 Depending on your needs, you may need to include these styles multiple times with different configurations.
 (For example, if your app supports both a normal and compact mode).
 All components have a density mixin that can be used to include its density styles.
 (For example, `@include mat.checkbox-density($theme)`)

+##### Theme mixin

 All components also support a theme mixin that can be used to include the component's styles for all theme dimensions at once.
 (For example, `@include mat.checkbox-theme($theme)`).